cosmic-utils/web-apps/README.md

 for Pop OS you can install them via this command:

-`sudo apt install rustc cargo pkg-config libssl-dev`
+`sudo apt install rustc cargo pkg-config libssl-dev libxkbcommon-dev`

 **Run** this command and after it, you will be able to install app.